![]() |

 August 25th, 2004 - New York City Taxi And Limousine Commission Taxis are part of New York City’s transit continuum, except for those of us whose chairs or scooters do not fold or who cannot transfer into a cab.
 At recent meeting, it was said that yellow cabs focus on airport and midtown, both places disabled New Yorkers and visitors go!
 As a disabled New Yorker, whose chair does not fold, I am mostly limited to long hours waiting for and riding buses, as every subway trip is fraught with the possibility of getting stuck when elevators break down.
 Not being able to simply go out onto the street and hail a cab is a major problem.
 The lack of accessible transit options affects all aspect of our lives, including professional, recreational, religious, and medical.
 It is unacceptable that it is close to impossible to travel without advanced planning and sometimes even with advance planning.
 The solution is a requirement that medallions may only be affixed to accessible vehicles.
 At the present rate of turnover of cabs, it would rapidly jumpstart an accessible fleet.
 This would transform New York City from an inaccessible one-option transportation wasteland.
 At the same time, it is essential that the Taxi and Limousine Commission (TLC) rigorously enforce the It is ironic that while the TLC drags its feet on accessible cabs, they’re mandating credit card machines and put out a RFP (request for proposal) for high tech usage in cabs.
 They propose GPS (global positioning system) for driver and passenger and text messaging in the back seat.
 Please, if you need money - stop at the ATM, to figure out where you are – look out the window, if the driver can’t figure out where they’re going – look in the map book and go back to training, if a passenger needs to text message – use your phone.
 Neither Access-A-Ride nor a Ride for All (an accessible car service) are the sole solution to the problem.
 Like many disabled New Yorkers, I am not registered for AAR, as it did not meet our needs for spontaneous travel.
 With only 3 or 4 vehicles, it is unrealistic to expect A Ride for All to be able to fill New York City’s need for accessible transportation.
 Separate but equal is unacceptable in education, so why is it okay when transporting the disabled?
 Only by requiring all new medallions and existing medallion replacement only be sold or placed on accessible vehicles and by rigorously enforcing the

 September 22, 2004, New York City Council Committee on General Welfare - Intro 22 Human Rights Laws By passing Intro 22, the Council has the opportunity to make a substantive contribution to redeem the promise of New York City’s Human Rights Law.
 With the exercise of leadership, there is simply no reason why this measure should not become law promptly.
 The Human Rights Commission does some work in seeking accommodations for people with disabilities.
 But there were only 144 accommodation cases reported in the latest Mayor’s Management Report for an entire year, in a city where hundreds of thousands of housing units and commercial establishments continue to have barriers to accessibility.
 No agency is going to be able to go after all violators of the law.
 It is only if people understand that there are consequences to violating the law that more landlords and businesses will voluntarily make the accommodation that are necessary.
 The City Human Rights Law offers a means independent of federal law by which to vindicate the rights of qualified applicants.
 But it will only work if the law is amended, as is proposed by Intro 22, to require courts to interpret the local law independent of federal law, with a view towards liberally interpreting the statute to accomplish its broad objectives.
 Intro 22 is designed to make sure that we have the tools necessary to wage an effective fight against discrimination.
 It should be passed without delay.
+Printer-friendly version of this article only

 ACCESS-A-RIDE ALERT!
-LATE CANCELLATIONS ARE NOT PUNISHED (Link opens in a new browser window) AAR officials recently said that they do not punish people for late cancellations, but they do send out warning letters and temporarily knock people off the service for having repeated no-shows, although their cut-off is way more than the 7 in six months that they say is their cut-off.
+LATE CANCELLATIONS ARE NOT PUNISHED Printer-friendly version of this article only (Link opens in a new browser window) AAR officials recently said that they do not punish people for late cancellations, but they do send out warning letters and temporarily knock people off the service for having repeated no-shows, although their cut-off is way more than the 7 in six months that they say is their cut-off.
 While this is good news, AAR's policies should be revised to have a 2-hour late cancellation cut-off and riders should be notified that they will not be punished for late cancellations, which are usually beyond people’s control, anyway.
 Why should disabled people have to plan our days and weeks with military precision.
 Who lives like that?
 No one, and we should not have to, either.
 AAR's practice of saying one thing in print and actually having a more lax policy creates undue stress on AAR riders who are worried about canceling late if our plans change.
 The current stated policy is that it is a late cancellation if we cancel after 5 p.m. the day before a scheduled ride.
 This must be changed and riders must be notified.
 AAR Pick-up Sites Listed A frequently updated list of AAR pick-up sites is on the DIA website at www.disabledinaction.org.
 Click on the AAR button on the left.
 (Or go here: www.disabledinaction.org/aar.html) Taxi Authorizations and Savings Access-a-Ride officials reported that the AAR strike of half the carriers in the spring of 2004 provided an opportunity to test the practice of using taxicabs as supplementary AAR vehicles.
 In fact, all ambulatory riders were given taxi authorizations instead of a van pick-up and the vans were used exclusively for people, mostly scooter and wheelchair users, who could not take inaccessible taxicabs.
 This practice meant that some people could not go where they needed to go because they did not have the funds to lay out in advance, before reimbursement.
 Some people were spending $400 a week just to go to work by taxi.
 AAR officials discovered that by authorizing taxis, they were able to order about 20 less vans, and now they authorize taxis more than they used to.
 Just think of the savings and the convenience if we had a usable amount of wheelchair accessible taxis!
 AAR reduces turnaround waiting times in another borough and within the same borough AAR used to require riders to stay in another borough for up to 2 ½ hours before a return ride could be scheduled.
 Now riders can return in one hour.
 We think turnaround time should be reduced to 15 to 30 minutes to be more like fixed transit.
 Free Travel Training Any customer who is eligible for AAR may apply for free travel training to use buses and subways.
 For more information, contact Michael Levy at 718-393-4148.
 This includes how to get on (including practice) a bus with a wheelchair or scooter or walker, etc., as well as which routes to take and general tips, especially if your route is complicated.
 People with any kind of disability can take travel training.
 Continuing Full Eligibility Since September 2004, applicants undergoing certification and customers being recertified for paratransit service have been considered for a new status – continuing full eligibility.
 Applicants or customers given this status will not need to be recertified every three years.
 Instead, customers need only complete a one-page form updating their information.
 Continuing full eligibility will be considered for persons who cannot use regular transit bus or subway service under any condition, whose disability is unlikely to improve and/or whose disability is of such severity that successful travel training would be unlikely.
 Applicants must participate in an in-person assessment at an assessment center located in their borough and may be required to provide medical documentation that his or her disability is unlikely to improve.
 AAR Pick-up Window Changed AAR changed the window for waiting for AAR to be the exact pick-up time to 30 minutes later.
 This change has resulted in less confusion and fewer no-shows on the point of the carriers and the customers since everyone knows when the passenger has to be at the pick-up location and when the van can leave (5 minutes after the pick-up time).
 However, some dishonest dispatchers and drivers lie and say that they were there when they were not or they drive by without stopping.
 If this happens to you, be sure to call your complaint in to 718-330-3322 and to write a complaint to Paratransit, 2 Broadway, 11th Floor, New York, NY 10004.
 AAR Will Move to Long Island City Access-a-Ride is planning to move to new offices in Long Island City on July 25, 2005.
 Their toll-free number will remain the same: 877-337-2017.
 Local number: 718-393-4999.
 TTY for reservations – 718-393-4149.
 Their address will be: Access-a-Ride/Paratransit, 33-00 Northern Boulevard, Long Island City, NY 11101.
 AAR Committee Is Brought Late to Meetings It is interesting, sad, and a reflection of the problems with lateness that AAR has, especially in the afternoons, that frequently AAR cannot get paratransit advisory committee members to meetings on time.
 Members have been brought to the meetings from 15 minutes to 90 minutes late.
 At a recent meeting, three members were 90 minutes late to a two-hour-long meeting.
 The MTA seems helpless to control whatever the carriers do.
 Why?
+Printer-friendly version of this article only

-FEDERAL TRANSIT ADMINISTRATION ISSUES REPORT ON ACCESS-A-RIDE by Jean Ryan (Link opens in a new browser window) As a result of DIA’s activism in documenting and publicizing the woes of Access-a-Ride (AAR), the City Council hearings, the NY Daily News articles by Greg Smith, and the activism and persistence of many AAR riders, the Federal Transit Administration (FTA) assessed the policies and practices of Access-a-Ride, and issued a report in October 2004.
+FEDERAL TRANSIT ADMINISTRATION ISSUES REPORT ON ACCESS-A-RIDE by Jean Ryan Printer-friendly version of this article only (Link opens in a new browser window) As a result of DIA’s activism in documenting and publicizing the woes of Access-a-Ride (AAR), the City Council hearings, the NY Daily News articles by Greg Smith, and the activism and persistence of many AAR riders, the Federal Transit Administration (FTA) assessed the policies and practices of Access-a-Ride, and issued a report in October 2004.
 The entire report is available on DIA’s website at www.disabledinaction.org.
 On the whole, the Federal Transit Administration (FTA) found Access-a-Ride (AAR) to be a well-run system, but they picked up on some problems which riders have been complaining about for years, and ongoing reports and negotiations between the FTA and AAR have been and will continue to occur until the issues have been resolved.
 It is important to note that this report was an assessment, a snapshot at one time, not a deep investigation.
 The main body of the report is long, 150 pages, with a list of 17 attachments that were not included in the publicly issued body of the report.
 The assessment was done on-site in September, 2003 by an independent consultant for the Office of Civil Rights of the FTA, but data was also collected for the six months previous to the onsite visit.
 The MTA is continuing to give the FTA information in regular reports.
 The information obtained might seem to be too old to be relevant now, but the FTA looked at policies and practices of AAR, too, and those affect our AAR experiences even now.
 Some of the findings have been corrected and some are still waiting for a resolution.

 Late cancellation and suspension policies Perhaps the largest FTA recommendation is that AAR change their late cancellation policy to allow cancellations without penalty up to several hours of the ride.
 The FTA also recommends that the public should have input on this policy change.
 The Bay Area (near San Francisco) paratransit system and Chicago paratransit allow cancellations without penalty up to 2 hours before the ride.
 Changing the cancellation policy would reduce a lot of stress amongst all riders and would still make AAR an efficient service.
 How many times have we taken an AAR ride when we really did not feel well but we did not want to get penalized for a late cancellation?
 Too many times to count.
 And AAR, like all transit agencies, counts on late cancellations to help them keep their schedules.
 The FTA also recommended that AAR revise its policy for service suspensions, taking into account the frequency of use of service and the percentage of no-show or late cancellations.
 Again, the FTA says AAR should obtain public input on this policy revision.
 It seems that AAR is recommending that the period of time that six no-shows or late cancellations would be allowed would be shortened from 6 months to 3 months, but it still does not take into account how many times a person rides during that time.